codr7/gfoo/README.md

 [Thread(0xc0000a2000) 3]
   _ call

-Error in 'repl', line 1, column 2: Thread is done
+Error in 'n/a', line 1, column 2: Thread is done
 ```

 ### tests